 What is TDMA?

-TDMA technology was more popular in Europe, japan and Asian countries where as CDMA is widely used in north and south America.
-But now a days both techologies are very popular throughtout of the world.
+TDMA technology was more popular in Europe, Japan and Asian countries, where as CDMA is widely used in North and South America.
+But now a days both techologies are very popular through out of the world.

 Advantages of TDMA:

 TDMA can easily adapt to transmission of data as well as voice communication.

 TDMA has an ability to carry 64 kbps to 120 Mbps of data rates.